Race 1: CANCELLED for 2020

 Race 2: CANCELLED for 2020

 Reading Canoe Club, upstream of Caversham Bridge.
 Follow signs to Reading town centre then signs for Caversham.
 Then look for Canoe Race signs near Caversham Bridge.

-Please park with consideration to our neighbours, additional parking in Albert Rd.
+There is limited parking outside the club, please park with consideration to our neighbours.
+Additional parking in Albert Road.

 Additional parking – Details & Map (PDF)

 Racing will take place in 5 classes A, B, C, D and Rocket.
 The Rocket Class is intended for Lightning paddlers.
 All other crews should calculate the total of their marathon divisions and then enter the appropriate class e.g. 1 x Div 5, 2 x Div 4 & 1 x Div 3 = 16 = Class B

 |Start Time||Event||Marathon Division Total||Distance|